 Our products are handcrafted with the highest quality authentic materials to ensure years of reliable service.
 In the unlikely event that you have a service question, please have your model and serial numbers of your product available.
-You can find this information by opening the oven door and pulling the tab on the label mounting plate located on the right side of the range.
+You can find this information beneath the control panel area of the range.